zw199502/starter-hugo-academic/content/post/getting-started/index.md

 subtitle:  IEEE/ASME Transactions on Mechatronics, under review for six months, [Paper video](https://youtu.be/wL3-diEXMes).

 # Summary for listings and search engines
-summary: IEEE/ASME Transactions on Mechatronics, reject and resubmit.
+summary: IEEE/ASME Transactions on Mechatronics, reject and resubmit [PDF](uploads/TMECH.pdf).
 draft: false

 # Show this page in the Featured widget?